solana-mobile/mobile-wallet-adapter/spec/spec.md

 _Implementation of this method by a wallet endpoint is optional._

 The wallet endpoint should attempt to simulate the transactions provided by `payloads` and present them to the user for approval (if applicable).
-If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private key for the authorized account, submit them to the network, wait for the requested commitment level to be reached, and return the transaction signatures to the dapp endpoint.
+If approved (or if it does not require approval), the wallet endpoint should sign the transactions with the private keys for the authorized addresses, submit them to the network, wait for the requested commitment level to be reached, and return the transaction signatures to the dapp endpoint.

-Several options are available to customize how transactions are sent to the Solana network. `cluster` can be used to select which [Solana cluster](https://docs.solana.com/clusters) transactions should be submitted to.
-This can be used to send transactions to the [devnet](https://docs.solana.com/cluster/rpc-endpoints#devnet) or [testnet](https://docs.solana.com/cluster/rpc-endpoints#testnet) cluster, for example, during app development. `skip_preflight` and `preflight_commitment` allow configuration of preflight checks for the signed transaction(s).
+`options` allows customization of how the wallet endpoint processes the transactions it sends to the Solana network. `commitment` controls what level of transaction confirmation the wallet endpoint should wait for before returning a successful result to the dapp endpoint.

 ###### Non-normative commentary

 This method is optional, to support signing-only wallet endpoints which do not have any form of network connectivity.

 it does not allow the dapp endpoint to specify the network RPC server to submit the transaction to; that is at the discretion of the wallet endpoint.
-If this is a detail that matters to the dapp endpoint, it should instead use the `sign_transaction` method and submit the transaction to a network RPC server of its choosing.
+If this is a detail that matters to the dapp endpoint, it should instead use the `sign_transactions` method and submit the transaction to a network RPC server of its choosing.

 It is recommended that dapp endpoints verify that the reported commitment level was actually reached for each transaction, to minimize the risks presented by malicious wallet endpoints.

-#### sign_message
+#### sign_messages

 ##### JSON-RPC method specification